The role of polarization field terms in a model for a cavity quantum material: Transformation to the Peierls gauge

 The photonic fields are related by a polarization field between the Coulomb and multipolar gauges.
-This field ensures that electron and photon operators commute in the new gauge.
-It's easy to see the transverse vector magnetic potential, $\hat{\bm{A}}_{T}$, is invariant under this transformation.
-However, the conjugate momentum field will transform as
+This field ensures that electron and photon operators commute in the new frame.
+We can see that the transverse magnetic potential, $\hat{\bm{A}}_{T}$, will be invariant under the transformation.
+However, its conjugate field will transform as

 where $\hat{\bm{P}}_{T}(\bm{x})=\sum_{\nu}\hat{P}_{\nu}\bm{\phi}^*_{\nu}(\bm{x})$ is a transverse field whose components satisfy the equation $[\hat{\Pi}_{\nu},\hat{\bar{c}}_{\ell}]=[\hat{P}_{\nu},\hat{\bar{c}}_{\ell}]$.
 We can show that this field is given by